addisalemtafere/con-shred-lib/src/Convex.Shared.Logging/README.md

 4. **Use Correlation IDs**: Track requests across services
 5. **Log Errors Properly**: Always include exception details
 6. **Use Appropriate Levels**: Use the correct log level for each message
+7. **Use Batch Logging**: For high-volume scenarios, use LogBatch or LogBatchOptimized
+8. **Return Buffers**: When using object pooling, return buffers to pool

 ## License